How to Prepare for TEF or TCF Canada in 30 Days: A Study Plan

 Week 1 (Days 1-7): Diagnosis and Foundation

 1. Day 1: Take the free placement test.
-Record your CLB level for each skill.
+Record your CLB level for each skill separately, not just an overall score.
+The lowest skill sets your study priority.

-2. Days 3-4: Begin reading practice without a timer using the TEF Canada reading practice or TCF Canada reading practice sections.
+3. Days 3-4: Untimed reading with the TEF Canada reading practice or TCF Canada reading practice sections.
+Read for full comprehension first; speed comes in Week 3.

-4. Day 7: Write one untimed response for each writing task type to get familiar with the format.
+5. Day 7: Write one untimed response for each writing task type to learn the format and expected length before any clock is involved.

 Week 2 (Days 8-14): Section Deep Dives